Zero Milestone: Description

-Designed by Washington architect Horace W. Peaslee, the monolith is about 2 feet square and about 4 feet high.
+Designed by Washington architect Horace Peaslee, the monolith is about 2 feet square and about 4 feet high.
 It is made of precambrian Milford granite from Milford, Massachusetts, light pinkish to greenish gray, with spots of black biotite mica.
 The bronze disk on top of the milestone is "an adaptation from ancient portolan charts of the so-called wind roses or compass roses from the points of which extended radial lines to all parts of the then known world—the prototype of the modern mariner's compass."

 The monument has engravings on four surfaces: